virtualfabric/parsedmarc-dockerized/README.md

 # parsedmarc-dockerized

-Note: The inscructions here assume you are using a modern Debian derivative and that your are logged in as `root`.
+> The inscructions here assume you are using a modern Debian derivative and that your are logged in as `root`.
 You may need to adapt these instructions for your distro/environment.

 ## Setup:

 1. Set up your Docker environment:
-You'll need at least 1.5GB RAM (2GB is recommended) and at least 25GB disk space.
+> You'll need at least 1.5GB RAM (2GB is recommended) and at least 25GB disk space.
 Your environment will also need access to Cloudflare's DNS service to function correctly.
 ```
 apt update
 apt -y upgrade